Author(s): Christine Wilson Owens

 Traditionally, Hmong women and men work until they no longer can carry out their daily tasks feeding the farm animals, farming, and tending family duties.
 An adult male is expected to have full knowledge of traditional values passed from his father or male relative.
 Elder people are highly respected, and it’s expected they will be taken care of by the younger generation.
 Adult and elderly males are looked upon for wisdom and skills for handling marital conflicts and problems within the community.
 In the U.S., the contributions elders can make to their families based on their relevant life experiences have changed from what they were in Laos.
 Elders may be less respected and feel depressed about their lesser place in the family.
 Increasingly, elders are placed in nursing homes as families are not able to take care of them and meet the demands of society.
 (Culhane-Pera, et.al., 2003)

-For more detailed information on geriatrics and older Hmong Americans, see Stanford’s Ethnogeriatrics Health and Health Care of Hmong American Older Adults.
+For more detailed information on geriatrics and older Hmong Americans, see Stanford’s Ethnogeriatrics Health and Health Care of Hmong American Older Adults - Stanford.
 This is an on-line learning module, but you can download the module as a PDF and print the cultural profile by filling out a short survey.
 Additional cultures and geriatric information also available on their site.

 Nutrition and Food